upd-muku/credit-card-fraud-detection/README.md

-this is a credit card fraud detection system designed using machine learning
+This is a credit card fraud detection system designed using machine learning